-- (1) Continuation in an Honors program is by recommendation of the department concerned and requires a GPA of at least 6.5 in each of the preceding Fall/Winter sessions.
-See description of Honors programs of individual departments for additional requirements relating to continuation in the Honors program. - (2) A student who fails to attain the standard necessary for continuance in Honors must withdraw from the Honors program.
+- (1) Continuation in an Honors program is by recommendation of the department concerned and requires a GPA of at least 6.5 in each of the preceding Fall/Winter periods.
+See description of Honors programs of individual departments for additional requirements relating to continuation in the Honors program.
+Students must be in good standing in the Honors program in order to graduate. - (2) A student who fails to attain the standard necessary for continuance in Honors must withdraw from the Honors program.
 In so doing, the student may transfer to a Specialization program with the appropriate department's approval or to the General program in the Faculty of Science.
 Students applying to transfer from an Honors program to Specialization or General must meet the continuation standards for the program concerned. - (3) A student who fails to complete the requirements for a degree with Honors in the fourth year may be granted the Specialization degree or the General degree on application if the courses taken and the standing attained are satisfactory.
 Such students must apply to transfer to a Specialization or General program. - (4) Degrees with Honors are awarded in two classes: First-Class Honors and Honors.
 For First-Class Honors, a GPA of at least 7.5 on the ★60 for the last two Fall/Winter sessions is required.
 For Honors, a GPA of at least 6.5 on ★30 in each Fall/Winter is required. - (5) Students transferring to Honors from Specialization or General programs or from other faculties or universities with less than ★30 are allowed to make up the deficiency or deficiencies, i.e., ★3 to ★27, during or after taking the full program of courses in each Fall/Winter after entering the Honors program.